 - Remove from over.
 Drizzle heated sauce over the top evenly then serve.

 Meg didn’t make any meat and to our surprise we didn’t miss it at all!
-There were left overs what we have with chicken and salad the next day.
+There were leftovers.
+We had with grilled chicken and salad the next day.

 Isn’t it pretty?